Skip to content

 Synopsis

-Who
+• Who

 Award-winning soul singer-songwriter Jill McCracken

-What
+• What

 Website to improve content management while increasing fan engagement

-How
+• How

 Creating a destination for resourceful visitors and avid fans alike

-Impact
+• Impact

 The brief

-Mobile view of the About hero section, atop a photo of an arid field and skySpotlight of the music library pairing content, with title, subtitle, and sketch image on a light tan background
+Spotlight of the music library pairing content, with title, subtitle, and sketch image on a light tan background

 Defining a destination

 When we started the project, initial surveying revealed that musicians’ websites tended to be simple waypoints bouncing visitors away to more helpful places, such as for ticket sales and merch eCommerce.
-We decided Jill’s should be a destination: an alluring garden where fans can step into a world under her control.
+We decided Jill’s should be a destination: an alluring garden where fans can step into a world under their control.

 Essential to this strategy was creating a platform for content not available anywhere else.
 A music library was built to house Jill’s select discography, including lyrics, artist statements, and our idea of “pairings” where Jill’s whims, suggestions, and situations for each track were included as journal notes and sketches.

-The CMS system itself is constructed for simplicity and flexibility, breaking down update tasks with clear actions and language to give Jill or her team time back to focus on the content creation itself.
+The CMS system itself is constructed for simplicity and flexibility, breaking down update tasks with clear actions and language to give Jill or their team time back to focus on the content creation itself.
 The site includes automated population for BandsInTown postings, simplifying ticketing without the need for CMS support.
 An editorialized about page gives readers deeper insight than most music websites divulge.
-And featured areas around the site give Jill opportunities to promote other revenue streams, such as her Patreon.
+And featured areas around the site give Jill opportunities to promote other revenue streams, such as their Patreon.

 A dichotomy of style

 Physicality was an important factor in site’s art direction.
 Pages feel large and poster-like.
-Typefaces were chosen for their period connotation and their use is inspired by Jill’s own habits, such as her penchant for lowercasing in longform.
+Typefaces were chosen for their period connotation and their use is inspired by Jill’s own habits, such as their penchant for lowercasing in longform.
 Buttons smudge like stickers being set.
 The music library combines ideas from gig posters and record cabinets, transforming the UX of a typical list into a moment of digital crate digging.
 Like reading back cover of a spinning record, texture, color, orientation, interaction, and layout all contribute to a tactility that enhances the musical experience for fans and casual listeners alike.

 All-access pass